ch-gopi/ch-gopi/README.md

 - 🌱 I’m currently learning **React**

-- 👯 I’m looking to collaborate on MERN Stack
+- 👯 I’m looking to collaborate on Java and MERN full Stack

 - 🧭 I love exploring and working both in frontend and backend.